Nofey Golan High School

 Nofey Golan High School (Hebrew: נופי גולן), was founded in 1985 in the Israeli town of Katzrin in the Golan Heights.
 The school is the only high school in Katzrin, and the main high school in the whole Golan Heights region.
 Even though it is the main school in the Golan Heights it only has about 600 students.

-Nofey Golan's principal is Ofra Stein.
+The school is notable for the unsolved Murder of Tair Rada, a 13 year old student, which happened on the premises on 2006.

 Programs to encourage excellence

 Nofey Golan gives the students a chance to participate in many programs, one of them is called "Atidim", and it helps exceptional students in the scientific field achieve a good Bagrut certificate and prepare them for the Atuda.

 The second program the school offers is called "Brains Triangle", and its goal is to help 7th grade students learn special and interesting subjects.

 The school also offers its students an option to learn at the Tel-Hai Academic College, while learning at the school.
 The students are sent once a week to learn among the adult students in the academy, and they participate in researches and get used to the academic life.